CaptainExtremis/8by8-challenge-beta/Home.md

 ## Table of contents
 1. Getting Started
 	a.
-Tool you will need
+Tools you will need
 	b.
 Setting up the development environment
 2. How to Contribute
 	a.
-Style Guide
+Style guide
 	b.
-Best practic
+Best practices
+	c.
 3. Architecture
+	a.
+Basic overview
+	b.
+Classes/Functions you should know
 4. Deployment